Want to invest in Afterpay (ASX: APT) shares? Online share trading platforms make it easy. We’ll take you through the whole process.

 The last step is placing your order, which is often as easy as pressing a button, at which point your online broking platform will get on with the job of executing your trades.

-Now you have your hands on your new Afterpay shares, you're free to do what you want with them!
-It’s a good idea to keep an eye on news reports about Afterpay, what competitors like Zip might be up to, as well as company announcements and stock market reports.
+Now you have your hands on your new Afterpay shares, you're free to do what you want with them.
+It’s a good idea to keep an eye on news reports about Afterpay, and what competitors like Zip (ASX: Z1P) might be up to, as well as company announcements and stock market reports.
 These can all be useful in giving you a heads-up about potential shifts in share price.